openquantumhardware/qick/docs/quick_start.rst

 Choose the strength and style (random characters, random words, etc.) of the password based on what is natural to you and your lab group, how secure you need your RFSoC to be, and how dangerous the network environment is.
+A password manager or password generator can help with generating a high-quality password.
-You should store the password in a secure and resilient way; again this will depend on how your lab group operates, but could mean a lab notebook or a file on a secure shared disk.
+You should store the password in a secure and resilient way; again this will depend on how your lab group operates, but could mean a lab notebook, a file on a secure shared disk, or a password manager.

 -  Choose a new password and make a record of it.
 -  Log in via SSH using the ``xilinx`` username and that account’s